Antidepressants

 Taking an antidepressant with medicines for other illnesses

-We talked to people who were also taking medicines for arthritis, high blood pressure, high cholesterol, a neurological disorder, stomach problems, heart problems, fibromyalgia, thyroid problems, acute asthma, and Crohn’s disease.
+We talked to people who were taking antidepressants alongside medicines for conditions such as arthritis, high blood pressure, high cholesterol, neurological disorders, stomach problems, heart problems, fibromyalgia, thyroid problems, acute asthma, and Crohn’s disease.

 Caroline has a routine to ensure she remembers all her tablets including the antidepressant.